CCBHC S-TAC Training and Events

 Webinars

 Webinars are virtual learning sessions with didactic content presented by subject matter experts to support states in advancing their Certified Community Behavioral Health Clinic (CCBHC) efforts.
 Webinars focus on state-specific CCBHC topics and are accessible to states in all phases of CCBHC implementation.
-Below lists the upcoming webinar topics and details.
-To request registration links for these sessions, or to gain access to previous session recordings, please reach out to CCBHC@TheNationalCouncil.org.
+See below a list of past and upcoming webinar topics and details.
+To request registration links for these sessions, please reach out to CCBHC@TheNationalCouncil.org.

 S-TAC webinars in 2023 and 2024 covered CCBHC quality measurement topics.
 Slides and recordings can be found on the SAMHSA CCBHC Quality Measures Guidance and Webinar Series page.